-- 21.6.1 Staff not working directly with children will receive a copy of this policy and , where determined appropriate by the Governing Body, Annex A of KCSIE and will be required to confirm that they have read and understand these; - 21.6.2 School leaders and all staff working directly with children will receive a copy of this policy and Part 1 and where appropriate, Annex B of KCSIE, and will be required to confirm that they have read and understand these.

-- 21.6.3 Members of the SLT (including the Head) and the Nominated Child Protection Governors will receive a copy of this policy and be expected to read all of KCSIE. - 21.6.4 The Head and all staff members will undertake appropriate safeguarding training in line with Warwickshire Safeguarding advice.
+- 21.6.1 Staff not working directly with children will receive a copy of this policy and, where determined appropriate by the Governing Body, Annex A of KCSIE and will be required to confirm that they have read and understand these; - 21.6.2 School leaders and all staff working directly with children will receive a copy of this policy and Part 1 and where appropriate, Annex B of KCSIE, and will be required to confirm that they have read and understand these. - 21.6.3 Members of the SLT (including the Head) and the Nominated Safeguarding Governors will receive a copy of this policy and be expected to read all of KCSIE. - 21.6.4 The Head and all staff members will undertake appropriate safeguarding training in line with Warwickshire Safeguarding advice.
 This training (from the Lead DSL's) includes how to make a referral, what to do if a child makes a disclosure and how to reassure a child in the light of a disclosure.
 The training will be updated annually and following consultation with Warwickshire Safeguarding Partners.
 In addition, all staff members will receive informal safeguarding and child protection updates including online safety via email and staff briefings on a regular basis and at least annually.

-Staff are also issued with contact details of the DSL, and DDSLs to whom concerns must be reported on their ID card holder. - 21.6.5 Staff development training will also include training on online safety (including the use of the school's filtering and monitoring system), searching pupils/students for prohibited and banned items, and Prevent duty training assessed as appropriate for them by the School. - 21.6.6 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child-on-child abuse, harmful sexual behaviour, child criminal and child sexual exploitation, female genital mutilation, cyberbullying, prejudiced-based and discriminatory bullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 21.6.7 All Governors receive safeguarding training (including online safety and the use of the school's filtering and monitoring systems) on induction.
-The Nominated Child Protection Governors and Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities.
+- Staff are also issued with contact details of the DSL, and DDSLs to whom concerns must be reported on their ID card holder. - 21.6.5 Staff development training will also include training on online safety (including the use of the school's filtering and monitoring system), searching pupils/students for prohibited and banned items, and Prevent duty training assessed as appropriate for them by the School. - 21.6.6 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child-on-child abuse, harmful sexual behaviour, child criminal and child sexual exploitation, female genital mutilation, cyberbullying, prejudiced-based and discriminatory bullying and mental health and to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 21.6.7 All Governors receive safeguarding training (including online safety and the use of the school's filtering and monitoring systems) on induction.
 This training will equip them with the knowledge to provide strategic challenge to test and assure themselves that the School's safeguarding policies in place are effective and support a robust whole school approach to safeguarding.
-Their training will be regularly updated. - 21.6.8 As part of that training the Nominated Child Protection Governors will be expected to read the entirety of KCSIE.
-All other Governors will be expected to read Part 2 of KCSIE. - 21.6.9 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including questionnaires, staff meetings and professional development reviews.
+Their training will be regularly updated. - 21.6.8 As part of that training the Governors will be expected to read the entirety of KCSIE.
+The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including questionnaires, staff meetings and professional development reviews.
 This includes information on how staff can report concerns occurring out of hours / out of term time and should, where appropriate, refer to the School's risk assessment for out of hours /out of term safeguarding arrangements.

-21.6.10 Designated Safeguarding Lead (DSL)
+21.6.9 Designated Safeguarding Lead (DSL)